 - FullGuard Plus

-For the WLAN functionality, the UTM still requires Wireless Protection.
-This is included in the Base License for all SFOS Firewalls (XG Firewall).
+For WLAN functionality, the UTM still requires wireless protection.
+This is included in the base license for all SFOS Firewalls (XG Firewall).

-The SD-RED 20 and SD-RED 60 have been officially available since mid-April, but due to the pandemic there was no availability and we had a long list of pre-orders and customers who had to wait up to one and a half months for their RED.
-Meanwhile the REDs are available as usual.
+The SD-RED 20 and SD-RED 60 have been officially available since mid-April, but availability was down due to the pandemic and we had a long list of pre-orders and customers waiting up to a month and a half for their RED.
+In the meantime, however, the REDs are available as usual.

-The new models are a great upgrade for the already excellent REDs.
-The performance update was absolutely necessary, because the 90 Mbit of a RED 15 are already very tight for internet speeds in 2020.
-The 5-year warranty and two power supplies give an additional good feeling when you buy them and ensure an all-round carefree package from Sophos.
-We look forward to seeing how Sophos will further improve the SD-RED in the future.
+The new models are a great upgrade to the already excellent REDs.
+The performance update was absolutely necessary, because the 90 Mbit of a RED 15 are already very tight for Internet speeds in the year 2020.
+The 5-year warranty and two power supplies give an additional good feeling when buying and provide an all-round carefree package from Sophos.
+We can look forward to seeing how Sophos improves SD-RED in the future.